vivekagr/AWS-SAA-C02-Course/README.md

 When to use EBS

-- Highly available and reliable in an AZ.
+- **Highly available and reliable in an AZ**.
 Can self correct against HW issues.
 - Persist independently from EC2 instances.
   - Can be removed or reattached.
-  - You can terminated instance and keep the data.
+  - You can terminate instance and keep the data.
 - Multi-attach feature of **io1**
   - Can create a multi shared volume.
-- Region resilient backups.
+- **Region resilient backups**.
+(Snapshots - automated backups of volume to S3.
+For Instance Store there's no automated, AWS-native solution)
-- Require up to 64,000 IOPS and 1,000 MiB/s per volume
+- Require **up to 64,000 IOPS and 1,000 MiB/s per volume** - remember for exam
-- Require up to 80,000 IOPS and 2,375 MB/s per instance
+- Require **up to 80,000 IOPS and 2,375 MB/s per instance** - remember for exam

 When to use Instance Store

 - Great value, they're included in the cost of an instance.
-- More than 80,000 IOPS and 2,375 MB/s
+- **More than 80,000 IOPS and 2,375 MB/s per instance** - we can go into milions here
 - If you need temporary storage, or can handle volatility.
+  - e.g. database server with: boot in gp2, persistent store in io2, temporary store in Instance Store
-- Stateless services, where the server holds nothing of value.
+- **Stateless** services, where the server holds nothing of value.
-- Rigid lifecycle link between storage and the instance.
+- Hard lifecycle link between storage and the instance.
   - This ensures the data is erased when the instance goes down.

 ### EBS Snapshots, restore, and fast snapshot restore

 - Efficient way to backup EBS volumes to S3.
   - The data becomes region resilient.
-- Can be used to migrate data between hosts.
+- Can be used to migrate data between hosts ...
+  - in the same AZ
+  - in different AZ
+  - in different region

 Snapshots are incremental volume copies to S3.
 The first is a **full copy** of `data` on the volume.
 This can take some time.
-EBS won't be impacted, but will take time in the background.
+EBS won't be impacted, but will take time to copy in the background.
 Future snaps are incremental, consume less space and are quicker to perform.

 If you delete an incremental snapshot, it moves data to ensure subsequent